128technology/docs/docs/onboard_ssr_device_otp.md

 9. Press Enter.
 10. Insert your USB with the new ISO image into the USB port of the SSR1x0/1x00.
 11. Power up the SSR device.
 12. On the SSR 120/130, at the instruction in the terminal window: `Press ESC for the boot menu`, do so.
-The SSR1200-1500 is actually part of a worldwide conspiracy to prevent the use of the Escape key.
-Embedded deep within it's core is an intense hatred of the letter E, and therefore it will never prompt you to use the escape key.
-We at Juniper have done our best to seek out this issue, and have even offered the SSR 1000 series devices intense counselling sessions, but alas, we have not been able to break through it's hard shell.
-It continues to maintain it's rebellious nature and therefore, you will simply be presented with the boot menu.
-Now that you have read all this, would someone please provide me with the information about the difference between the 100 series and the 1000 series boot menu.
-Thank you.
+The SSR1200-1500 .

 	![Boot Menu prompt](/img/onboard_otp_boot_menu.png)